-In addition to the mandatory and voluntary notification requirements, the CDL has an overriding power to 'call-in' non-notified transactions (for national security purposes) where a trigger event has taken place or is under contemplation.
-This power has retrospective effect back to 4 January 2020.
-This covers the acquisition of both entities and assets.
+In addition to the mandatory and voluntary notification requirements, The Secretary of State will have an overriding power to 'call-in' non-notified transactions (for national security purposes) where a trigger event has taken place or is in contemplation.
+This covers both the acquisition of entities and also assets.

-As set out in the Statement of policy intent, three areas will be considered when deciding whether or not to call-in a transaction:
+As set out in the Statement of policy intent three areas will be considered when deciding whether or not to call-in a transaction: